awesomerank/awesomerank.github.io/lists/friendsofcake/awesome-cakephp.md

 - [Airbrake plugin ★3 ⏳1Y](chrisShick/AirbrakeCake) A plugin to seamlessly integrate Airbrake with CakePHP for errors and exceptions.
 - [DebugKit plugin ★859](cakephp/debug_kit) - The de-facto standard for debugging.
 - [ErrorEmail plugin ★3](ebrigham1/cakephp-error-email) - A plugin to email exception/error information to your dev team.
+- [Execution order ★11 ⏳1Y](dereuromark/executionorder) - A demo app to display the execution order of files, methods and callbacks.
 - [Gourmet/Whoops plugin](https://github.com/gourmet/whoops) - PHP error for cool kids with [filp/whoops ★4041](filp/whoops).
 - [Psa/FixtureCheck plugin ★2](World-Architects/cakephp-fixture-check) - A plugin to help detect mismatches in live DB and fixtures in order to make fixture based tests more reliable and deployments safer.
 - [Setup plugin ★26](dereuromark/cakephp-setup) - A lightweight setup plugin containing debugging and maintenance tools.